Andy Rubin: Sexual harassment allegations

-According to The New York Times, while the departure was presented to the media as an amicable one where Rubin would spend more time on philanthropy and start-ups, CEO Larry Page personally asked for Rubin's resignation after a sexual harassment claim by an employee against Rubin was found to be credible during an investigation by Google; the employee, with whom Rubin had an extramarital relationship, accused him of coercing her into oral sex in a hotel room in 2013.
-Rubin strongly disputed these reports and denied wrongdoing, stating, "these false allegations are part of a smear campaign to disparage me during a divorce and custody battle".
+According to The New York Times, while the departure was presented to the media as an amicable one where Rubin would spend more time on philanthropy and start-ups, CEO Larry Page personally asked for Rubin's resignation after a sexual harassment claim by an employee against Rubin was found to be credible during an investigation by Google.
+The employee, with whom Rubin had an extramarital relationship, accused him of coercing her into oral sex in a hotel room in 2013.
+Rubin strongly disputed these reports and denied wrongdoing, stating, "these false allegations are part of a smear campaign to disparage me during a divorce and custody battle."
+Page ultimately decided that Rubin would have to leave due to the inappropriate relationship.

+Rubin had considerable leverage in negotiating his exit, due to his position as a senior executive as well as recently receiving a $150 million stock grant from the board of directors for his past work on Android.
+If Rubin filed a wrongful termination lawsuit this would have meant unwanted press attention for Google and the victims of the misconduct, and losing such a lawsuit would result in Google being liable for significant damages.
+Since Rubin would have still been highly sought after as a technology visionary, Google included a non-compete clause in his severance agreement and also invested in his next venture.

 The incident, among others, led to the 2018 Google walkouts from Google's employee workforce over Rubin reportedly receiving a $90 million "exit package" to expedite his separation from the company.
 Google responded by sending a memo to employees saying no employees dismissed due to sexual harassment concerns after 2016 had received payouts.